open-sauced/pizza-verse/pizza-recipes.md

 6. Cook for 30 mins, adjust water if thick.

 7. Let it cool.
 Your pizza sauce is ready to use.

 ## Nigeria pizza
 ![Nigeria-suya-pizza](images/nigeria-suya-pizza.jpg)

-The first experience with this snack might not be interesting.
-It may taste strange for your first time especially for those with Nigeria taste bud.lol!
-But not to worry with time you will get used to taste and will start running back for more of it.
+The first experience with this snack might taste strange, especially for those without Nigerian tastebuds lol! 😁 But not to worry, with time you will get used to the taste and will start running back for more! 😁
-The interesting thing about these snacks is any food item can be used as its topping so far as the combo pleases you.
+The best thing about this pizza is that any food item can be used as its topping as long as the combo pleases you.
 ## Ingredients
-The following ingredients are neeeded for a 12-inch diameter pizza.
+The following ingredients are needed for a 12-inch diameter pizza.

-*For the pizza dough*
+### Pizza Dough
 The following quantities of ingredients make a chunky pizza crust.
 If you want a slender pizza crust but still 12 inches diameter, use half the quantities of ingredients.

 - 300g plain flour